Coefficient Determination for Non-Linear Schr\"odinger Equations on manifolds: The Gross-Pitaevskii Equation

 \section{The Gross-Pitaevskii Equation}

 We again fix $T>0$ and consider the case where $M$ is a Euclidean domain of $\R^n$ and $\Omega$ is a neighbourhood of $\p M$.
-For a potential $V\in C^\infty_0((0,T)\times (M\setminus\Omega))$, and a coupling coefficient $\beta\in C^\infty_0((0,T)\times (M\setminus\Omega))$ such that $\beta$ is non-zero almost everywhere in $\supp(V)$, we consider the problem of finding $u$ which, for a given source term $f$, solves the Gross-Pitaevskii equation
+For a potential $V\in C^\infty_0((0,T)\times M\setminus\Omega)$, and a coupling coefficient $\beta\in C^\infty_0((0,T)\times M\setminus\Omega)$ such that $\beta$ is non-zero almost everywhere in $\supp(V)$, we consider the problem of finding $u$ which, for a given source term $f$, solves the Gross-Pitaevskii equation

-We now let $L_{\beta,V}$ denote the source-to-solution map, defined by where $f$ is supported in $(0,T)\times\Omega$, and $u$ solves the Gross-Pitaevskii equation (\ref{GP}) for the chosen source term $f$.
-We note that this $L_{\beta,V}$ is also a smooth map from some $\mathcal{H}$ to $H^{2\kappa}_0$ for large enough $\kappa$, by the same argument used for the non-linear Schr\"odinger equation in section \ref{e_s2}.\\
+We now let $L_{\beta,V}$ denote the source-to-solution map, defined by where $f$ is supported in $(0,T)\times\Omega$, and $u$ solves the Gross-Pitaevskii equation \eqref{GP} for the chosen source term $f$.
+We note that this $L_{\beta,V}$ is also a smooth map from some $\mathcal{H}$ to $H^{2\kappa}_0$ for large enough $\kappa$, by the same argument used for the non-linear Schr\"odinger equation in Section \ref{e_s2}.
+We now present the proof of Theorem \ref{th:GP}.